 You can import SQL code that is in the SQL format used by other vendors.
 Code from other vendors is converted to InterSystems SQL code and executed.
 The following methods are provided:

-To import SQL in a specific format you specify the name of that format as the first parameter: FDBMS, Informix, InterBase, MSSQLServer (or MSSQL), MySQL, Oracle, or Sybase.
+To import SQL in a specific format you specify the name of that format as the third parameter: FDBMS, Informix, InterBase, MSSQLServer (or MSSQL), MySQL, Oracle, or Sybase.

 The following example imports the MSSQL code file mssqlcode.txt, executing the SQL commands listed in that file in the current namespace: